Hajj: Technology solutions

 The Saudi government employs technology to protect the safety, and enhance the experience, of the pilgrim's journey.
 Recently, the Ministry of Hajj and Umrah has introduced the Hajj pilgrims' e-bracelet program that stores pilgrims' essential data and which helps to provide them with the necessary support.
-In 2018, SAFCSP organized the Hajj Hackathon event in Jeddah, west of Saudi Arabia, with 2,950 participants from over 100 countries.
+In 2018, SAFCSP organized the Hajj Hackathon event in Jeddah, with 2,950 participants from over 100 countries.
 The event aims at exploring the use of technology to provide solutions for Hajj pilgrims.
 In 2019, the "Fatwa Robot" service was launched to provide pilgrims with fatwas and other religious advice.
 Two interactive apps were launched by Hajj authorities to provide pilgrims with a range of services through their smartphones.
 The services, which are available in nine languages, help pilgrims in finding emergency service centres, holy sites, currency exchanges, restaurants, and accommodation.

 Visa requirements

 To enter Saudi Arabia to participate in the Hajj as a Muslim, visa requirements have to be satisfied.
 Saudi Arabia's Ministry of Hajj and Umrah is planning to ease visas issuance by enabling Hajj and Umrah pilgrims to obtain e-visa within minutes through campaigns and companies.
 For the upcoming Umrah season, visas can be electronically issued within 24 hours via a special platform established by the Ministry of Hajj and Umrah.
 For passengers traveling from the United States, they must purchase a package from a licensed Hajj agency.
 People from Gulf Cooperation Council countries do not need a visa to enter Saudi Arabia and vice versa.
 People with Saudi visas are not allowed to enter the site unless they are Muslim.